top of page

 • Transparent Classroom Access: Manage your homeschool like a pro!
 Our Transparent Classroom tool helps you organize your lesson plans, track progress, and maintain student portfolios seamlessly.

-• Live Support 24/7: Whether you need quick answers or ongoing support, TSHA offers 24/7 live assistance to answer your questions and help you tackle homeschooling challenges.
+• Live Support 24/7: Whether you need quick answers or ongoing support, TSHA offers 24/7 live assistance to help you with homeschooling challenges.

 • Community Support: Connect with other homeschooling families and educators in our vibrant community to share experiences, resources, and encouragement.